xathon/Allianz-BonusDrive-HomeAssistant/README.md

 The Photon URL can also be added or changed later via **Settings → Devices & Services → Allianz BonusDrive → Configure**.

+## Disclaimer
+- The client used for the requests pretends to be the BonusDrive app, using HTTP headers.
+This a) may break at any point and b) is very much not intended behavior and might be against ToS, no idea.
+Though I did actually check the TOS and they didn't say that automatic requests weren't allowed (which actually surprises me, lots of companies do that).
+Home Assistant queries every 15 minutes, which should be fine?
+I'm not responsible if anything happens to your account, insurance contract, Club Penguin membership, yada yada.
+- I haven't yet found out how long a TGT is valid, or if it expires at any point.
+STs are invalidated after each use (successful or not), good job!
+- LLMs have been involved in creating and debugging this program.
+I *mostly* know what I'm doing, so that should be fine?
+See above for my responsibilities.

 ## Credits

 Uses the [Allianz BonusDrive Client](https://github.com/xathon/Allianz-BonusDrive-Client) library.